 30 km West of Tokyo, the city of Ome has a quaint charm with the multitude of cinema posters that announced the arrival of western films in the 50s and 60s.
 Indeed, after the war, Ome, with its 3 theaters showing international films, attracted moviegoers from all over the country.

 Proud of this past, the municipality decided to revive it and although all the cinemas have disappeared, the streets are dotted with painted reproductions of hundreds of posters.

 Thus, upon arriving at the train station, travelers are greeted by Audrey Hepburn and her "Breakfast at Tiffany's", while on the platform others wait contemplating "Romeo and Juliet".

 The moment their world teetered

-THE COLOR OF JUSTICE [52’]
+THE COLOR OF JUSTICE 52’ or 70’

-A deadly chokehold
+A deadly choke hold

-In July 2014, Eric Garner, a black American, died in the street after being violently arrested by a NYC Police officer who is seen pulling him to the ground and chokeholding him.
-His death was recorded in an amateur video that shows him telling the police repeatedly “I can’t breathe”.
+In July 2014, Eric Garner, a black American, died in the street after being violently arrested by an NYC Police officer who is seen pulling him to the ground and choke holding him.
+His death was recorded in an amateur video that shows him telling repeatedly “I can’t breathe”.

 Five months later, a grand jury declined to indict the policeman because of insufficient proof and the case was dismissed.

-In 2018, a legal team conducted a mock trial to rectify this denial of justice.
+A few years later, a legal team conducted a mock trial to rectify this denial of justice.